openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicleID.md

 ## Notes

-- Returns 0 if the NPC is not in any vehicle
+- Returns INVALID_VEHICLE_ID if the NPC is not in any vehicle
 - Use this to check if an NPC is driving or is a passenger
 - Can be used with other vehicle functions to get more details